vignettes/snotelr-vignette.Rmd

 columns.
 For the sake of brevity I’ll only query data for one site using

-below.
+its site_id below.
 By default the data, reported in

 imperial values, are converted to metric measurements.